maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 - some directives (e.g., `x-text`, `x-for`, `x-transition`) are bound directly in the template to allow customization
 - some elements use `class-*` attributes to add styles based on their variant.
 These classes are conditionally added or removed using Alpine `x-bind:class` directive
 - classes for transitions are defined using the `x-alt-transition` directive, which is part of the transition plugin.
 You can read more about it here.

-### Alpine CSP build

-Most components should reliably work on CSP build of Alpine however there are few limitations:

-- some examples may contain javascript in the template on the elements that do not belong to the component to make them more clear and concise